 5. Try not to travel in peak season.
 Professionals in the travel industry know about the Peak season (highest prices and fewest deals), Shoulder season (good prices and more deals) and off-season (lowest prices).
 There are usually reasons for 'low' or off-season prices such as weather, hurricane season, monsoons, etc.

 6. Find the best deals on airfare.
 This is usually one of the largest travel expenses for your trip.
 See what budget airlines fly near you.
 Norwegian was recently offering flights from the US to Europe for as low as $65 each way and they fly from the US to Caribbean for as low as $59 as well.
 If you save hundreds on airfare, you can better afford to travel longer or don't need to save as much for your adventure.
-Search at least a few sites to make sure you are getting the best deal possible: Kayak, Cheapoair and Skyscanner are a few of my favorites.
-I book through budget airlines whenever possible.
+Search at least a few sites to make sure you are getting the best deal possible: Kayak, Cheapoair and Skyscanner are a few I check along with my new favorite Kiwi.com which seems to include results from a number of budget airlines!
+I book through budget airlines whenever possible to keep my travel expenses down.

 Just get out there!
 Build up your savings and confidence to buy the ticket.
 Do your homework so you know roughly how much the trip will cost, how long you can stay and keep airfare costs down.
 Reading up on your destination will make you more knowledgeable and prepared to explore the world.
 You will probably feel a mix of emotions when booking your ticket; mostly excitement.
 It's amazing how motivated a future trip can keep you when your flight is already booked.
 My best advice is to use these tips to just get out there and experience the world.